Vectorized/function-selector-miner/README.md

 Uses AVX2 instructions and multithreading to compute hashes in parallel.

-Should be able to mine any selector under a minute with a core i7-12700F.
+Should be able to mine most selectors under a minute with a core i7-12700F.

 ## Requirements